Algebraic cycles on hyper-K\"ahler varieties of generalized Kummer type

 \section{Conclusion}

-As mentioned in the introduction, we will use the construction of a K3 surface $S_K$ associated to any $\mathrm{Kum}^3$-variety $K$, given by the first author in \cite{floccariKum3}.
-We will only need the following result which is deduced from the construction, see \cite[Proof of Theorem 5.7 and Corollary 5.8]{floccariKum3}.
+As mentioned in the introduction, we will use the construction of a K3 surface $S_K$ associated to any variety $K$ of $\mathrm{Kum}^3$-type, given by the first author in \cite[Theorem 1.2]{floccariKum3}.
+We will need the following result which is obtained from the construction.

-\begin{theorem}[\cite{floccariKum3}] Let $K$ be a projective manifold of $\mathrm{Kum}^3$-type, with associated K3 surface $S_K$.
-The Hodge conjecture holds for any power of $S_K$, and there exists an algebraic cycle on $S_K\times K$ which induces a Hodge similitude of multiplier $2$ of transcendental lattices
+\begin{theorem}[\cite{floccariKum3}] Let $K$ be a variety of $\mathrm{Kum}^3$-type, with associated K3 surface $S_K$.
+There exists an algebraic cycle on $S_K\times K$ which induces a Hodge similitude of multiplier~$2$